LubdaMax/Data-Science-1/README.md

 The Wikihow raw data has to be downloaded manually (see Datasets below).
 CNN data is partially provided (portion of 1000 texts used).
 All other files are available and working.
-Preprocessing CNN: cnn preprocessing.py
+* Preprocessing CNN: cnn preprocessing.py
-Preprocessing Wikihow:
+* Preprocessing Wikihow:
-TextRank Algorithm: TR_Summarizer.py
+* TextRank Algorithm: TR_Summarizer.py
-Naive Bayes:
+* Naive Bayes: wikihow: add_independ_vars.py; cnn: add_indep_vars_cnn.py; training and evaulation in one file
-Evaluation: evaluate.py / Naive Bayes in Naive Bayes folder (training_and_evaluation_bayes)
+* Evaluation: Textrank: evaluate.py / Naive Bayes in Naive Bayes folder (training_and_evaluation_bayes.py)

 ## Datasets